 “Me and Trevor have an ongoing joke that we’re actually the same person.
 We’ve worked so many jobs together and have such similar interests, shared Gianni (or was it...Trevor?)”
 Both men love fashion — streetwear in particular.
 Both are passionate about music.
 And now they’ll both get to continue together doing the thing that they are also both very good at: helping to get utility data.

 When Gianni was little, he had two career dreams: to be a doctor, or to work at Papa John’s with his aunt, Rachel, his favorite person.
 Later, he thought he might be an electrical engineer.
 In fact, he wanted to build solar panels.
 However, once he got through basic math and electro physics, building circuits allowed him to realize it wasn’t the right career path for him.
 But he did like his programming classes a lot because they gave him an opportunity to solve problems.

-Trevor took a more meandering path through his early schooling, showing up late or cutting class entirely.
+Trevor took a more meandering path through his early schooling.
 It was only when he found his school’s work program — part online school, part work — that things changed.
 Through an internship program, he found his way to web development.
 He also loves science fiction.
 “I love the premise: alien worlds with advanced technology!
 World building!”